John Brownstein, PhD, Chief Innovation Officer

-Carla E. Small, MBA, is the Chief Innovation Officer (interim) at Boston Children’s.
+Carla E. Small, MBA, is the Director of Innovation at Boston Children’s.
 She leads the Innovation Acceleration Program (IAP), which has worked to surface and support innovations enterprise-wide since its inception in 2010.

 The IAP provides strategy, momentum and resources to Boston Children’s innovators in the form of seed grants (Innovestment Grants) for prototype and early stage product development; a dedicated team (FastTrack Innovation in Technology or FIT) providing rapid-cycle agile software development; mentoring; and programs and activities like educational forums and networking events.

 Small brings more than 15 years of experience in business strategy, product management and innovation to the health care field.
 She has served as a consultant to medical device, biotechnology, pharmaceutical and diagnostic companies through her own consulting firm and prior to that at Health Advances, a health care strategy consulting firm.
 Previously, she worked at a startup, Work/Family Directions, where she launched a series of nationwide groundbreaking work-family benefits.
 Small received her undergraduate degree from Dartmouth College and her MBA from the Harvard Business School.

 Pedro Del Nido, MD